Ashoklathwal/Code-for-Interview/README.md

 ### Queue

 * Implement Queue using Stacks [**Explanation**](queusingstack.pdf) [**Que_Using_1_Stack**](queUsingStk.java)
-* Find the first circular tour that visits all petrol pumps
-* Sliding Window Maximum (Maximum of all subarrays of size k)
-* An Interesting Method to Generate Binary Numbers from 1 to n
+* An Interesting Method to Generate Binary Numbers from 1 to n [**Solution**](https://github.com/Ashoklathwal/Code-for-Interview/blob/master/More%20Codes/generateBN.java)
-* implement k Queues in a single array
+* implement k Queues in a single array [**Explanation**](http://www.geeksforgeeks.org/efficiently-implement-k-queues-single-array/)
-* Minimum time required to rot all oranges
-* Construct Complete Binary Tree from its Linked List Representation
-* Implement LRU Cache
 * Animal Shelter: An animal shelter, which holds only dogs and cats, operates on a strictly"first in, first out" basis.
 People must       adopt either the "oldest" (based on arrival time) of all animals at the shelter, or they can select whether they would prefer a dog or   a cat (and will receive the oldest animal of that type).
 They cannot select which specific animal they would like.
 Create the data       structures to maintain this system and implement operations such as enqueue, dequeueAny, dequeueDog,and dequeueCat.
-You may use the     built-in Linked List data structure
+You may use the     built-in Linked List data structure [**Solution**](More%20Codes/generateBN.java)
+* Construct Complete Binary Tree from its Linked List Representation [**Explanation**](http://www.geeksforgeeks.org/given-linked-list-representation-of-complete-tree-convert-it-to-linked-representation/)
+* Implement LRU Cache
+* Find the first circular tour that visits all petrol pumps
+* Sliding Window Maximum (Maximum of all subarrays of size k)
+* Minimum time required to rot all oranges

 ### String

+* Given a string, print out all its permutations(without duplicate in input [**Explanation**](http://www.geeksforgeeks.org/write-a-c-     program-to-print-all-permutations-of-a-given-string/))
+* Print all permutations in sorted (lexicographic) order [**Solution**](https://github.com/Ashoklathwal/Code-for-Interview/blob/master/More%20Codes/strPermute.java) [**Explanation**](https://github.com/Ashoklathwal/Code-for-Interview/blob/master/More%20Codes/String_permutation.pdf)
 * Reverse words in a given string
 * Is Unique: Implement an algorithm to determine if a string has all unique characters.
 What if you cannot use additional data structures?
 * Check Permutation: Given two strings, write a method to decide if one is a permutation of the other